Offshore construction work begins for moving U.S. base in Okinawa

 NAHA, Japan, Feb.
 6, Kyodo

-The Japanese government on Monday launched offshore construction work to build a replacement facility for a U.S. Marine base in Okinawa amid strong local opposition.
+The Japanese government began offshore work Monday to build a replacement facility for a U.S. Marine base in Okinawa, deepening the row with the local government which is strongly opposed to the plan that involves reclaiming some sea area.

-The work began after U.S. Defense Secretary Jim Mattis and Japanese Prime Minister Shinzo Abe agreed last week to go ahead with the base relocation.
+Work got under way on preparing to reclaim land off the Henoko coastal area of Nago.
+The start of reclamation work would mark major progress in the long-stalled plan to relocate the U.S. Marine Corps Futenma Air Station from a crowded residential area of Ginowan.

-The work is part of the central government's plan to relocate the U.S. Marine Corps' Air Station Futenma from a densely populated area of Ginowan to the Henoko coastal area in Nago, both in the southern island prefecture.
+Late last week, Japan and the United States reaffirmed their commitment to moving the Futenma base to Henoko through a series of meetings in Tokyo involving U.S. Defense Secretary Jim Mattis, the first member of the Cabinet of U.S. President Donald Trump to visit Japan.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.